by Colin Dunlop

 There is no easy answer to the, 'I am tempted to buy the cuttlefish that my local aquarium shop has because otherwise it might die in the shop or go to a less knowledgeable person' scenario.
 Ideally we like to discourage the unfavourable wild collection of more specimens but it's not easy to walk away and leave the cuttlefish.
 The jury is still out on this one but always buy CB where possible.

-Gradually more captive bred species are becoming available through the hard work of dedicated enthusiasts and the most important thing we can do is to keep sharing the knowledge we are gaining about these fascinating creatures and where possible try to encourage them to breed in captivity.
+Gradually more captive bred species are becoming available through the and the most important thing we can do is to keep sharing the knowledge we are gaining about these fascinating creatures and where possible try to encourage them to breed in captivity.

 Captive breeding is important because let me draw your attention to the fact that (in case you didn't know) there are no naturally occurring species of cuttlefish to be found in the waters of the USA.
 This means that most cuttlefish sold in the USA have probably just finished a stressful flight of several thousand miles from their point or origin and cuttlefish do not travel well at all.
 Hopefully captive bred specimens, bred within the USA will be more common one day.